Periyar: Religion and atheism

-Anita Diehl explains that Ramasamy saw faith as compatible with social equality and did not oppose religion itself.
-In a book on revolution published in 1961, Ramasamy stated: "be of help to people.
+Anita Diehl explains that Periyar saw faith as compatible with social equality and did not oppose religion itself.
+In a book on revolution published in 1961, Periyar stated: "be of help to people.
 Do not use treachery or deceit.
 Speak the truth and do not cheat.
 That indeed is service to God."

-On Hinduism, Ramasamy believed that it was a religion with no distinctive sacred book (Bhagawad Gita) or origins, but an imaginary faith preaching the "superiority" of the Brahmins, the inferiority of the Shudras, and the untouchability of the Dalits (Panchamas).
+On Hinduism, Periyar believed that it was a religion with no distinctive sacred book (Bhagawad Gita) or origins, but an imaginary faith preaching the "superiority" of the Brahmins, the inferiority of the Shudras, and the untouchability of the Dalits (Panchamas).
 Maria Misra, a lecturer at Oxford University, compares him to the philosophes, stating: "his contemptuous attitude to the baleful influence of Hinduism in Indian public life is strikingly akin to the anti-Catholic diatribes of the enlightenment philosophes".
-In 1955 Ramasamy was arrested for his public action of burning pictures of Rama in public places as a symbolic protest against the Indo-Aryan domination and degradation of the Dravidian leadership according to the Ramayana epic.
-Ramasamy also shoed images of Krishna and Rama, stating that they were Aryan gods that considered the Dravidian Shudras to be "sons of prostitutes".
+In 1955 Periyar was arrested for his public action of burning pictures of Rama in public places as a symbolic protest against the Indo-Aryan domination and degradation of the Dravidian leadership according to the Ramayana epic.
+Periyar also shoed images of Krishna and Rama, stating that they were Aryan gods that considered the Dravidian Shudras to be "sons of prostitutes".

 Periyar was also critical of Christianity and Islam.
 He said "It will be more difficult to abolish Islam and Christianity from society", and "What was said 2000 years ago can not be relevant today".
 He added that "Heaven in all religion is a way of collecting money.
-Can you accept Christ according to reason?"
+Can you accept Christ according to reason?".

-At the rally in Tiruchi, Ramasamy said:
+However, Periyar also praised Islam and the prophet Muhammad.
+At the rally in Tiruchi, Periyar said: